resilient-tech/razorpayx-integration/docs/report/1_payout_status_report.md

-# 📊 RazorpayX Payout Report
+# 📊 RazorpayX Payout Status Report

 This report provides a quick overview of: